 How to Create a People First Culture

 When I work with companies to help improve team functions and performance, someone in leadership inevitably asks, “Everyone talks about putting people first, but what does that really mean?
-What does it look like for my company to put people first?”
+What does it look like for my company to put people first culture?”

 When this question comes up, I start by explaining that there are three key factors that every employee needs in order to be their most engaged and most productive self: